yangyunshi/yangyunshi.github.io/projects/LAUD.md

 Using data on bacterial genomes and their metabolic pathways, we utilized statistical methods and R to compare the data for stone-associated bacteria (collected from kidney stones) and non-stone associated bacteria (collected elsewhere in the urinary system).

-Through this project, I gained additional experience and skills in: Research, Statistics, Excel, R, Bioinformatics, KEGG ORTHOLOGY DATABASE, NCBI tools, and genomic related technologies like genome assembly and annotation.<br>
+Through this project, I gained additional experience and skills in: Research, Statistics, Excel, R, Bioinformatics, KEGG ORTHOLOGY DATABASE, NCBI tools, and genomic related technologies like genome assembly and annotation, Unix, communication, scientific literature research and review, scientific presentations, and teammwork. <br>

 [Learn more about the Loyola Adventures in Urobiome Data Program](https://ssom.luc.edu/luerec/administrative/laud/)